 Chevrolet Silverado 3500 Recalls

-The bolt attaching the intermediate steering shaft to the steering gear may break, resulting in loss of steering ability, increasing the risk of a crash.
-Dealers will replace the intermediate shaft bolt to correct this concern.
-This recall is expected to begin on January 24, 2005.
-The General Motors recall number is 05010.
+The bolt attaching the intermediate steering shaft to the steering gear may break.
+This could result in loss of steering ability, increasing the risk of a crash.

 The engine may stall and/or a fuel leak may develop from the fuel rail crossover tube.
 Any fuel leak increases the risk of a fire.

 A problem with the hydro-boost system may reduce braking assist and slightly increase the steering effort while braking.